If you are looking for a fantastic introduction to the world of off-piste skiing then this week could be for you.

-Similarly if you already feel confident in your ability to ski gentle off-piste and you have already had a good introduction to this work then the next course for you may be the 3 Valley Off-Piste Explorer.
+Similarly if you already have some experience and feel confident in your ability to ski gentle off-piste or you have already had a good introduction to this type of skiing then the next course for you may be the Off-Piste Improvers course.

 For the week we will provide any safety equipment that is required.
 Some people may already have their own backpack, transceiver, shovel and probe.
 If not then we can provide this equipment included in the price the course.
 We will also teach and train you how to use everything.

 Skis – our advice would be to go for an “All Mountain’” ski with a width underfoot between 70mm and 90mm (maybe 100mm at a push!)
 This will offer you a broader range of snow types and terrain to ski.
 Much narrower or wider than this will limit you in some situations.